candyfox studio

 To repeat after others in building the correct composition can also be an option for training your own vision.

 Try to analyze pictures that caught your eye.
 Why did you like it?
-What's the first thing that you saw, what details, colors, textures are used by the author of the picture?
-Use these techniques at home, and it is quite possible that someone will later learn from your pictures!
+Whats the first thing that you saw, what details, colors, textures are used by the author of the picture?
+Use these techniques at home, and it is quite possible that someone will later learn!

 Don't fall into the trap of thinking that a beautiful shot can only be made with expensive equipment.
 If you follow the basic rules, your phone can display a picture as good (what it loses in pixel count it can make up for in composition and interest) as a professional camera!
 All it takes is practice and a good eye.